hasura/ndc-sqlserver/readme.md

 ## Using the connector

-To use the SQL server connector, follow these steps in a Hasura project:
+To use the SQL Server connector, follow these steps in a Hasura project:

 1. Add the connector: